r4plh/campusX-ml/README.md

 [Session 28 - Data Assessing and Cleaning ](https://www.youtube.com/watch?v=-HnN8GBINnc&list=PLKnIA16_RmvbAlyx4_rdtR66B7EHX5k3z&index=84)

-I have not explicitly mentioned any roadmap to maths required , it's basic linear algebra , basic calculus and dervivates , concept of maxima and minima and matrices. - TO start ML.
+I have not explicitly mentioned any roadmap to maths required , it's basic linear algebra , basic calculus and dervivates , concept of maxima and minima and matrices. - To start ML.

 Finally!
 We have reached the point where we can begin our journey into machine learning!
 Most of the videos on ML algorithms after the "Introduction to ML" follow a consistent pattern: first, they explain the mathematical concepts related to the algorithm, then demonstrate how to implement it using Scikit-learn.
 As you engage with this content, you will gain a clearer understanding of what’s happening—so just dive in!